mehrashiv/vitepress/vitepress/integrationradius.md

 In this mode, the admin will just configure the RADIUS server in Nile Portal as they do for 802.1x.
 No additional configuration is required.
 When a guest connects to a SSID that is mapped to the RADIUS server, following is the flow:
 1. Guests will get an IP address (assuming, the user is connecting for the very first time)
 2. In the background, Nile will do a MAC Auth with the external radius server
 3. Since the RADIUS server is not aware of this MAC address (first time connection), it will send a MAC-Auth success with the Nile VSA **redirec-url**.
-Nile dictionary import in the RADIUS server is required.
+Nile dictionaries import in the RADIUS server is required.
 4. Nile will leverage the attribute to re-direct the guest user to the portal page.
-The device will authenticate with RADIUS server via the portal and Nile is transparent to it
+The device will authenticate with RADIUS server via the portal and Nile is transparent to it.
 5. The RADIUS server will then notify Nile with a Success or Reject based on which the user will be allowed or denied access to the network

 ### Controller Initiated flow
 In this mode, the admin will configure the RADIUS server in Nile portal but add a guest portal URL.
 When a guest connects to a SSID that is mapped to the RADIUS server, following is the flow:
 1. Guests will get an IP address (assuming, the user is connecting for the very first time)
 2. Since Nile has the re-direct URL configured, we will direct the user to that URL.
-The device will authenticate with RADIUS server via the portal and Nile is transparent to it
+The device will authenticate with RADIUS server via the portal and Nile is transparent to it.
 3. The RADIUS server will then notify Nile with a Success or Reject based on which the user will be allowed or denied access to the network **Need to figure out how this works**

+## Unique Passphrase Key (UPSK)
+Nile supports 2 methods of UPSK
+1. Integration with an external RADIUS server
+2. Nile Hosted UPSK

+In this section we will cover integration with an external RADIUS server

+### What is UPSK
+UPSK is a feature where every user or device can have a unique key when connecting to the same SSID.
+Usually with PSK, every user shares the same key.
+If the key gets compromised, all users are impacted and must be configured with a new key.
+With UPSK, if a single users key is compromised only that users key must be changed as others have their unique keys.

+### How does Nile get UPSK from RADIUS?
+Nile can integrate with an external RADIUS server to get a key of a user.
+The admin will configure the MAC address of the user with a unique key in the RADIUS server.
+1. When a user connects to the Nile network, a MAC Auth request is sent to the RADIUS server
+2. The RADIUS server will respond with a MAC Auth Accept and use a standard RADIUS attribute `Tunnel-Password` to send the key back
+3. Nile will use this key to allow the user access to the network